 What if the Impaired Driver Didn’t have Insurance?

 If the impaired driver didn’t have insurance, then the policy of the deceased might come into play.
 If the policy had an uninsured/underinsured UM/UIM provision, then the family could seek the damages from the deceased’s.

 Florida law does not require a motorist to have UM/UIM.
 But it can purchased in Florida, and many drivers have that coverage.
 This will also help if the impaired driver’s insurance caps out before paying for all damages.
 Then the underinsured part of the provision will pay where the driver’s policy ended up to the cap on the UM/UIM coverage.

 For almost any survivor of a loved one who has suffered their loss at the hands of an impaired driver, it’s not just about the money, but it’s about justice.
 Money won’t bring their mom, dad, son or daughter back, but it can help relieve the stress and anxiety especially if those left behind were counting on financial support from the deceased.
 It also provides some sense that justice is served fully when the impaired driver is sued in civil court and has to pay monetarily for their deeds.

 Do I Need an Attorney?

 In many cases, an attorney might not be necessary to make a claim against someone’s insurance policy if they hit you.
 However, there are certain legal requirements, deadlines, and other possible pitfalls when it comes to making a wrongful death claim, so the best thing to do is to at least talk to one.

-The attorneys at RHINO Lawyers know the law and they have the experience to battle the insurance companies to get you the compensation you and your family deserves.
+The personal injury team at RHINO Lawyers know the law and they have the experience to battle the insurance companies to get you the compensation you and your family deserves.
 Talk to them at a free consultation and take the first step necessary to begin getting justice for your loved one.